ankitasikdar/cse2122/lecture/syllabus.markdown

 ## Grading

-- Programming assignments(HW1-HW7): 30% (about one every week)
+- Programming assignments(HW1-HW7): 35% (about one every week)

-- Programming assignments(HW8 + presentation): 10%

 - Midterms: 25%

-- Final exam: 20%
+- Final exam: 25%

-- In class quiz: 15 % (surprise quiz - atleast twice a week)
+- In class quiz: 15 %

 You can see your grades on Carmen.

 ## Quiz

-There will be a surprise quiz on almost every day of the course (or atleast twice a week).
-It is going to be a short and simple quiz consisting of MCQ questions, find the output, find the error or fill in the blank, true/false questions.
-Rarely, the quiz will involve a short programming question.
-It will comprise of the material taught the day before that.
+The quiz will consist of MCQ questions, find the output questions, find the error or fill in the blank, true/false questions.
+The quiz might also involve a short programming question.
+The syllabus for each quiz will be announced in class before the quiz date.
 This ensures that the student is up to date with the class and is also learning.

 In case someone is missing the quiz, they can makeup for the quizzes missed by providing proper documentation and retaking the quiz either during office hours or some other arranged time.